documatt/sphinx-reredirects/README.rst

 Why name "reredirects"?
 =======================

 Because the name "redirects" is already taken by `another <https://github.com/sphinx-contrib/redirects>`_ extension.
-Unfortunately, it seems to be a bit old, unmaintained, and doesn't support wildcards.
+Unfortunately, it doesn't fulfil our requirements (the most notable it doesn't support wildcards).
 These were reasons why we decided to craft new extension.

 ***************
 About and legal
 ***************

-|project| started from the urge to manage redirects for all documents during moving our Techwriter at work blog to the new domain https://techwriter.documatt.com.
+|project| started from the urge to manage redirects for all documents during moving our *Tech writer at work blog* to the new domain https://techwriter.documatt.com.

 Feel free to raise issue with support question, found bug, or enhancement.